paulsutcliffe/dreamhostrails/README.md

 ==========

 1. Dreamhost allows to use Rails 3.0.3 strictly on their shared servers.
-2. You must change the username on the config.ru and config/environment.rb files for your dreamhost username
+2. You must edit manually the follow files with the Application Name:
+    - RakeFile
+    - pulbic/dispatch.fcgi
+3. You should fill your Capistrano setup (config/deploy.rb) with your data.
-3. Your dreamhost username must be ssh enabled
+4. Your dreamhost username must be ssh enabled

 How to Use
 ===========